 A PCC has the following officers:-

-- The minister of the parish shall be Chairman.
+- The minister of the parish Chairs the PCC.

-- A lay member of the Council will be elected as Vice-Chairman.
+- A lay member of the Council is elected as Vice-Chairman.

-- The Council shall appoint a Secretary.- summary of the duties of a PCC Secretary
+- The Secretary.- summary of the duties of a PCC Secretary

-The Parochial Officers include the churchwardens whose office is governed by the Churchwardens Measure 2001.
+In addition to these are the Churchwardens.
+Their office is governed by the Churchwardens Measure 2001.
 The churchwardens have wide ranging powers to assist in the management of the parish.

 The Annual Parochial Church Meeting must also appoint an independent examiner or auditor who should not be a member of the Council.

-For further information consult the Church Representation Rules or the Pastoral Secretary at the Diocesan Office.
+For further information consult the Church Representation Rules (available online here) or the Head of Service Delivery, Nathan Whitehead.